 5. Highlight Training in Your Professional Summary

-Therefore, an employer will often see your professional summary as the first thing.
-It is also an area of interest because it gives a brief overview of what is in the rest of the
+Therefore, an employer often sees your professional summary as the first thing.
+It is also an area of interest because it gives a brief overview of what is in the rest of the resume.
+You want to make sure that the employer knows you have training experience at your current job even before they read the exact details of the experience.

 We had contributions from experts on that too.
 Paw from Financer.com supported this point with the following words: